Aftercare.

 Although rare, people can have an allergic reactions to the clear bandage used for healing.
 If you experience extreme itchiness, see a visible red border around the bandage, or develop a rash - take the bandage off immediately.
 If any of this is to occur during or after your take the bandage off, wash the tattoo with plain soap and water and let it air dry, all side affects will go away in the next couple of days.

-(here is an example of an allergic reaction after the client took of the bandage).
+(here is an example of an allergic reaction after the client took the bandage off).